 HP has many laptop lineups ranging from cheap Chromebooks to premium workstations.

-HP's premium brands like Spectre and ZBook feature models with exceptional build quality.
+HP's premium models typically have exceptional build quality.

 HP laptops feature a wide range of customization options, allowing you to configure devices to best suit your needs.

-While their documentation is generally good, HP's support pages are needlessly complicated to navigate.
+While HP's documentation is generally good, its support pages are needlessly complicated to navigate.

 Many models are only available from HP directly, and they can be difficult to configure on HP's website.

 HP and Dell make a wide range of laptops at nearly every price point.
-HP's Spectre and Zbook brands compete with Dell's premium lines like XPS and Precision.
 However, Dell has a stronger foothold in the corporate world, with a wider selection of products tailored for business use.
-Similarly, Dell's Alienware lineup has more high-end configurations available than HP's OMEN brand.
+Similarly, Dell's Alienware lineup has more high-end configurations available than HP's.
 Both companies' premium products are expensive, but they also frequently offer large sales directly on their website.
 Dell and HP provide similar build quality and user experiences, so the better choice depends on your needs and preferences.
 See our Dell laptop recommendations.

 Apple takes a very different approach to laptop manufacturing than HP.
-Apple produces only a handful of premium productivity-focused devices that are industry-leading in build quality and the overall user experience.
-HP's premium Spectre and ZBook line-ups can compete directly with Apple, though the company typically puts more effort in producing a wider range of products at various price points.
+Apple produces only a handful of premium productivity-focused devices that are industry-leading in build quality.
+HP's premium line-ups can compete directly with Apple, though the company typically puts more effort into producing a wider range of products at various price points.
 Another key difference resides under the chassis.
 Apple uses its in-house ARM-based SoC, while HP still primarily traffics in x86 CPUs from Intel and AMD, with a few recent devices implementing Snapdragon's ARM-based SoCs.
 See our Apple laptop recommendations.

 Although Lenovo and HP both produce a very wide range of laptops, they generally compete in different market segments.
 Lenovo tends to be known for the value of its budget and mid-range offerings.
-Recently, HP has become better known for its higher-end productivity lines like the Spectre, ENVY, and Zbook.
+Recently, HP has become better known for its higher-end productivity lines.
 That said, Lenovo usually makes better gaming laptops, experiments with more form factors like dual-screen laptops and Windows/Android devices, and offers a wider range of OS configurations for Linux users.
 See our Lenovo laptop recommendations.

 Despite some overlap in their product stacks, ASUS and HP are known for different kinds of laptops.
 ASUS offers a wider range of gaming laptops, although its productivity laptops from its Zenbook brand are no slouch either.
-HP primarily offers a wide range of productivity-focused laptops with modest offerings from its OMEN and Victus gaming lineups.
-ASUS is more willing to experiment than HP, though; it offers interesting form factors like dual-screen laptops, 2-in-1 gaming tablets, and more.
+HP primarily offers a wide range of productivity-focused laptops with modest offerings from its gaming lineups.
+However, ASUS is more willing to experiment than HP; ASUS products offer interesting form factors like dual-screen laptops, 2-in-1 gaming tablets, and more.
 See our ASUS laptop recommendations.

 Both Acer and HP produce a wide range of Windows and Chrome OS laptops.
-HP generally has more premium models like the Spectre and Omnibook lines, and they also have more workstation and business offerings.
+HP generally has more premium models and offers more workstation and business models.
 Acer tends to focus more on mid-range and budget models, which typically provide a superior user experience and better performance at a lower price than competing models from HP.
 See our recommendations for the best Acer laptops.

 Like ASUS, Acer, Dell, and Lenovo, HP offers laptops at every price point.
 While its premium models compete with the best laptops on the market, its mid-range and budget models aren't as feature-rich or well-built as its competitors.
 Shopping for the exact laptop configuration you want is sometimes hard with HP; its products aren't always widely available from third-party sellers and marketplaces, and its website can be difficult to navigate.